freemansoft/speedtest-app-insights/Azure Monitor/README.md

-# Exmaple program that Pushes metrics, logs and traces to Applicaton Insights via Open Telemetry
+# Example program that Pushes metrics, logs and traces to Applicaton Insights via Open Telemetry

-MOnitor configuration and sample directory
+Configure the program for application insights and run queries against the captured data.

 ## Setup